A fast stochastic interacting particle-field method for 3D parabolic parabolic Chemotaxis systems: numerical algorithms and error analysis: Convergence of the SIPF-PIC method

-The discrepancy between the auxiliary and empirical gradient fields is estimated as follows. \begin{lemma} The 2-norm of the difference between the auxiliary gradient \( \nabla \tilde{c}\) and the empirical gradient \(\nabla \hat{c}\) is limited by
+The discrepancy between the auxiliary and empirical gradient fields is estimated as follows. \begin{lemma} The $2$-norm of the difference between the auxiliary gradient \( \nabla \tilde{c}\) and the empirical gradient \(\nabla \hat{c}\) over the domain $\Omega$ is bounded by